thelunatic/rtems_gsoc18/_posts/2018-05-16-build-path.md

 Hello everyone !

-This is still the first week going and a lot of interesting stuffs are going in the project !
+This is still the first week, and a lot of interesting stuffs are going in the project !
 While working with the previous GSoC project along with my mentors to fix the issues, we came up with a very interesting problem.
 Basically I got it running again by parsing the bsp ini file from the script.
-After giving a good amount of time in understand the codebase and making addition to it for the parsing, it was really a great feeling to see it runnin and it felt like we can get it merged with the tester much before the phase 1 deadline and we can give more time to the gcov generation which cetainly demands a good amount of time and focus.
+After giving a good amount of time in understanding the codebase and making addition to it for the parsing, it was really a great feeling to see it running and it felt like we can get it merged with the tester much before the phase 1 deadline and we can give more time to the gcov generation which cetainly demands a good amount of time and focus.